gregkroon/iacmonboarding/README.md

 ### HARNESS_GITHUB_URL

 - **Type**: String
-- **Description**: The URL of the GitHub repository containing the Terraform scripts.
+- **Description**: The URL of the GitHub account containing the repository and Terraform scripts for the tenant.
 - **Value**: `https://github.com/gregkroon`

 ### HARNESS_COST_ESTIMATION_ENABLED